Jonathon Edington

-Jonathon Edington (born October 29, 1976) is a Fairfield, Connecticut, United States, patent lawyer who achieved national notoriety when, on August 28, 2006, he murdered his neighbor, Barry James, after being told that James had molested Edington's two-year-old daughter.
+Jonathon Edington (born October 29, 1976) is a Fairfield, Connecticut, United States, patent lawyer who achieved national notoriety when, on August 28, 2006, he murdered his neighbor, Barry Charles James, after being told that James had molested Edington's two-year-old daughter.
 There has been no evidence found that Barry James molested Edington's daughter or anyone else.
 On August 30 Edington was released on $1 million bond.
 It was widely expected that Edington would attempt to mount a psychiatric defense at his murder trial, however Edington instead pleaded guilty to the crime and was sentenced to 12 years in prison on August 31, 2007.

 The story had generated a large amount of press coverage in the United States and overseas.

 Background

 Edington studied engineering at Syracuse University, and received his J.D. from Fordham Law School in New York City in 2004.
 He practiced patent law at a small firm in Fairfield.